Analytics Cards

-Messaging & Campaign Report Cards reflect the campaign state.
-They are located in the Performance Reports pane, and depending on where it is displayed, it will show relevant information about the performance of each delivery message and campaign.
+Analytics Cards reflect the broadcast or automation status.
+They are located in the Performance Analytics & Reporting pane, and depending on where it is displayed, it will show relevant information about the performance of each delivery message.

-Broadcast Report Cards provide a high-level performance snapshot for each message delivery.
-They are located in the Performance Reports pane, and depending on where it is displayed, it will show relevant information about the performance of each delivery message and campaign.
+Analytics Cards provide a high-level performance snapshot for each message delivery.
+They are located in the Performance Reports pane, and depending on where it is displayed, it will show relevant information about the performance of each delivery message.

-The Messaging Report Cards are displayed in the Messaging tab and summarize the most relevant KPIs based on:
+The Broadcast Analytics Cards are displayed in the Messaging tab and summarize the most relevant KPIs based on:

 • The delivery channel used.